thorikawa/EyeGestureLib/README.md

 ### Source Code
 This repo consists of two projects.
 [EyeGestureStub](EyeGestureStub) is a library project for stubbing Google Glass's core framework [EyeGestureDemoApp](EyeGestureDemoApp) is an actual app.

+### How it works
+EyeGesture and EyeGestureManager included in this project are just stubs, but once apk file is installed to Google Glass, it uses actual library included in Glass itself.

+If you wanna use eye gesture in your own application, you'd better to use EyeGestureStub project as it is.
+If you want to include those classes in your project, please use EyeGesture and EyeGestureManager class from this project with the SAME package name (com.google.android.glass.eye) and class name.

 ### License
 [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)